Scott Dixon, Dario Franchitti robbed at Indianapolis Taco Bell

 Two teens, ages 14 and 15, were later arrested.

 Dixon's 232.164 qualifying lap was the fastest lap in 21 years.
-Franchitti, now retired from racing, is a three-time Indy 500 winner, and is currently working with the Chiip Ganassi Racing team that Dixon drives for.
+Franchitti, now retired from racing, is a three-time Indy 500 winner, and is currently working with the Chip Ganassi Racing team that Dixon drives for.

 The 2017 Indianapolis 500 is set for May 28.